 Bob Kefgen comes to MASSP with over ten years of experience in state politics, with a particular focus on education and human services policy.
 He began his career in the Michigan House of Representatives, where he worked as a legislative aide and eventually chief of staff.
 He spent two years as legislative liaison for the Michigan Association of School Administrators.
 Immediately prior to coming to MASSP, Bob worked at the Michigan Department of Human Services where he was involved with a variety of strategic planning and process re-engineering projects, with a focus on child welfare.
 He has a bachelor’s degree from Michigan State University where he studied history and German.

-Bob and his wife Kacie live in East Lansing with their two cats.
+Bob and his wife Kacie live in East Lansing with their son, Theo, and cat.
 In his free time, Bob enjoys travel, homebrewing, gardening, hunting, woodworking, and cooking.

 Matt is the new Director of Student Services for MASSP and MASC/MAHS.
 He graduated from Central Michigan University with a Bachelors degree in Psychology and with a Master of Arts in Counseling.
 Prior to coming to MASSP, Matt served as a counselor at Lapeer East High School.
 Before Lapeer, he was a counselor at the Montcalm Area Career and Technical Center.